 - Use YouTube to find tutorials for songs, and practice them until perfection.

 - With time you will be able to play songs without the help of any tutorial.

 Because this was a crash course, I couldn’t cover the topics in depth.
-But I would recommend you to learn as much as possible about music theory, scales, chords and more.
+But I would recommend you learn as much as possible about music theory, scales, chords, and more.